 This is illegal and it directly harms AdWords advertisers.
-This made Google to act rigid in approving publisher applications.
-Unconditionally Google’s judgement is acceptable in this case.
+This made Google act rigidly in approving publisher applications.
+Unconditionally Google’s judgment is acceptable in this case.

-People trust established networks and more than 67% people use Google search engine.
+People trust established networks and more than 67% of people use Google search engine.

 2. High CPC (Cost per click)

 One couldn’t find any other advertising program offering High CPC as Google.
-It might be one of the reason Google is still dominating digital advertising space since 2003.
+It might be one of the reasons Google has still been dominating digital advertising space since 2003.

-On the other hand Google’s monopoly is condemnable.
+On the other hand, Google’s monopoly is condemnable.
 Hundreds of thousands of publisher accounts around the world got banned straightaway.
-The reasons according to Google are invalid clicks and page impressions, encouraging others to click ads, clicking your own ads, using automated software, paid traffic to click ads, placing ads on the positions which misleads visitors, Modifying code and using code in other formats like Pop-ups.
-These reasons seem as legitimate and undeniable.
+The reasons according to Google are invalid clicks and page impressions, encouraging others to click ads, clicking your own ads, using automated software, paid traffic to click ads, placing ads on the positions which misleads visitors, modifying code and using code in other formats like Pop-ups.
+These reasons seem legitimate and undeniable.

-But, Google don’t furnish evidence of invalid click activity to publishers.
+But Google doesn’t furnish evidence of invalid click activity to publishers.
 The reason they say is to safeguard the advertisers.
-Moreover Adsense will revert publishers hard-earned money back to advertisers.
+Moreover, AdSense will give publishers hard-earned money back to advertisers.
 This is something fishy right.

 To make my readers understandable I’ve come up with 3 stories and related questions.

-Note: Many people provide right stats to Google while reconsideration but most of the times their accounts are not reinstated.
+Note: Many people provide the right stats to Google while reconsidering but most of the time their accounts are not reinstated.

 1. Why should publishers need to sacrifice their previous earnings for the sake of invalid clicks?